New York, the United States Executive Search

 New York concentrates headquarters-grade decision making in the New York metro area, while Upstate markets create distinct, cost-sensitive leadership searches.
+Searches in New York are managed from KiTalent's New York hub, with support from our other hubs when the candidate pool crosses markets.
 Demand is sustained across financial services, professional services, media, life sciences, healthcare, technology, and advanced manufacturing.
-Executive hiring dynamics differ sharply between New York City, the Hudson Valley, and the Buffalo and Rochester corridors.

 Standard recruitment breaks in New York because the best candidates are already in motion.
 They are heavily approached, highly compensated, and selective about process quality and confidentiality.